NITHISH-KUMAR-M-S/EmployeeManagement/README.md

        salary DOUBLE
    );
    ```
-4. Update DB credentials in `DbConnection.java`.
+4. Update DB credentials in `src/main/java/com/emp/util/DbConnection.java` (URL, username, password).
+5. Build the project (optional) and deploy to **Apache Tomcat**:

+   * Build: `mvn clean package`
-5. Deploy the project on **Apache Tomcat** server.
+   * Deploy the generated WAR to Tomcat `webapps/` or run from your IDE on a configured Tomcat server.
-6. Access the app at:
+6. Open in browser:

    ```
    http://localhost:8080/EmployeeManagement